Etochang/ObsidianVault/Interview Prep/SU2025/AGNFEI/The DevOps Essentials - The Handbook.md

 ## Continuous Delivery
 - Code is always in a state to be deployed, becomes business decision rather than technical

+## Infrastructure as Code

+- IaC - managing and provisioning infrastructure using code
+	- servers, instances, environments, containers, clusters
+- With IaC, you can build complex infrastructures repeatedly
+- Work with automation tools, configuration files, etc.
+-

 ---
 # *References*